Sean Malka

-Sean Malka (שון מלכה; born April 27, 1993) is an Israeli footballer who currently plays at Hapoel Rishon LeZion.
+Sean Malka (שון מלכה; born April 27, 1993) is an Israeli footballer who currently plays at Sektzia Ness Ziona.

 Career

 Malka played in the youth of Hapoel Tel Aviv.
 In summer 2012 was on loan to Hapoel Petah Tikva and returned after the season to Hapoel Tel Aviv.
 On 22 September 2013 he made his debut in 1–3 victory against Maccabi Petah Tikva.

 On 7 July 2015 signed again to Hapoel Petah Tikva after he released from Hapoel.